-NASA Team 2 Land-Spillover Correction
+• NASA Team 2 Land-Spillover Correction

-As noted earlier, spurious ice is common along ice-free coasts because the large field of view of passive microwave sensors captures land and ocean together in single grid cells and these signatures get interpreted as sea ice.
-The NASA Team 2 (NT2) land-spillover correction is a filtering mechanism to automatically remove many of these false coastal ice grid cells.
-The NT2 land spillover consists of two checks to determine if apparent sea ice is likely to be a misclassification due to nearby land inside the passive microwave sensor's field of view.
+The NASA Team 2 (NT2) land-spillover correction is a data filtering mechanism to automatically identify and correct many of these false-coastal-ice grid cells.
+The NT2 land-spillover consists of two checks to determine if apparent sea ice is likely to be a misclassification due to nearby land inside the passive microwave sensor's field of view.
 These are briefly described below.
 For a full explanation of the NT2 methodology, see Markus and Cavalieri (2009).

 - 1. The algorithm will assume that sea ice along the coast will extend out to at least three grid cells away from land.
 A land adjacency mask is used to identify these grid cells; it is described in Section 3.3.2.
 Grid cells that are one or two grid cells from land are considered near-coast and grid cells further away are considered away-from-coast.
 If a near-coast grid cell does not have any away-from-coast grid cells with at least 50% sea ice concentration within a 7x7 grid cell matrix centered on itself, the near-coast grid cell's concentration is assumed to be false and is set to zero. - 2.
 It is probable that near-coast grid cells will have an apparent sea ice concentration because land appears similar to sea ice at the passive microwave frequencies used in the sea ice concentration calculation.
 Land pixels are assumed to have an ice concentration of 90%, which is an estimate of the sea ice concentration that the algorithm might be expected to compute simply from the presence of nearby land.
 A 90% concentration land mask is used in the calculation of this step; it is described in Section 3.3.2.
-If the calculated sea ice concentration of a near-coast grid cell is less than this value, it is set to zero.
+If the calculated sea ice concentration of a near-coast grid cell is less than this value, it is set to zero. - Bootstrap Land-Spillover Correction